eabeam/HCOL185.f22/independentresearch.md

 **Your final paper will be 2500–3500 words if single-authored or 3500–4500 words if joint-authored** (excluding abstract  and references).

+==Use the [final paper template](research-paper-template.docx) for the group project, noting the following **three ** deviations:==

+1. - Word count: 2500–3500 single-authored, 3500–4500 if joint authored
+2. - Study design should reflect description below rather than template (otherwise won't make sense)
+     - You don't need a randomization table or timeline
+3. You should have at least **two tables and/or figures** if single-authored or **three tables and/or figures** if double-authored.
+At least one figure should be a bar graph with confidence intervals or a slope graph

 It should have the following sections:

 1. **Title and Abstract**